 - We all hate the term “nonessential personnel,” but we have to use it when determining what must be done to continue business operations.
 You should be identifying not only which employees are essential but also outsiders (e.g., vendors and shippers).
 Ask your suppliers to keep you informed if their employee shortages may cause a delay in deliveries or other services.

 - Consider providing hand sanitizer and other supplies, but be careful.
 Don’t bring them out too soon; it appears that supplies are becoming scarce.
 Respirators do not appear to be useful.

 Subscribers to any of the 50 Employment Law Letter newsletters can access a sample policy on life-threatening, contagious, and/or debilitating illness

 We can’t emphasize this point too much: Don’t panic!
 And don’t be shy about asking questions.
 Learn from past workplace exposure situations, but know that if you panic, your employees will, too.
 For more information on H1N1, visit OSHA’s website at www.osha.gov/dsg/topics/pandemicflu/index.html.

 About: Mississippi Employment Law Letter:|

-Excerpted from Mississippi Employment Law Letter, and written by attorneys at the law firm of Jones Walker MISSISSIPPI EMPLOYMENT LAW LETTER does not attempt to offer solutions to individual problems but rather to provide information about current developments in Mississippi employment law.
+Excerpted from Mississippi Employment Law Letter, and written by attorneys at The Kullman Firm.
+MISSISSIPPI EMPLOYMENT LAW LETTER does not attempt to offer solutions to individual problems but rather to provide information about current developments in Mississippi employment law.
 Questions about individual problems should be addressed to the employment law attorney of your choice.
 Note: The Mississippi Bar requires the following statement: Listing of the previously mentioned areas of practice does not indicate any certificate of expertise therein.
-Contact the attorneys at Jones Walker
+Contact the attorneys at The Kullman Firm.